-Attachment theory is a heavyweight psychological theory explaining the nature of the emotional attachments we form with our fellow man and woman.
+The term first coined by psychologist John Bowlby refers to a well established psychological theory explaining the nature of the emotional attachments we form with people.

 Psychologists believe our attachment type is set when we are children – which makes a lot of sense, when you think about it.

 The nature of our attachment to our parents or primary caretakers, and how well it’s fostered and cared for, determines what our dominant ‘style’ will be, later on when it comes to our romantic endeavors.
 (Other factors, such as significant adult relationships and even genetics, can change your dominant type.
 More on that below.)

 Knowing your type (there are three main ones) can help improve your relationship satisfaction, help you select a partner if you happen to be single, and improve your understanding of your partner’s actions if you find yourself in a relationship with one of the two ‘insecure’ types (which is around 40% of the population, according to this research).